-- 1. The "48 hour in advance" threshold exists for operational reasons related to air traffic control and flight planning (i.e., NOTAMs -- see DOD-4650.5).
+- 1. The "48 hour in advance" threshold exists for operational reasons related to air traffic control and flight planning (i.e., NOTAMs -- see DOT-VNTSC-OST-R-15-01).
 It is not based on any technical characteristics of the SPS SIS.
-Internally, the OCS uses a "96 hour in advance" threshold. - 2.
-There are no SPS SIS continuity standards applicable to surplus satellites.
-This is true no matter where the surplus satellite is located.
-It is expected that most surplus satellites will exhibit lower continuity than satellites occupying slots since most surplus satellites will have been made surplus because the satellite is near the end of its useful life and is thus more prone to failures.
+Internally, the CS uses a "96 hour in advance" threshold. - 2.
+There are no SPS SIS continuity standards applicable to auxiliary satellites.
+This is true no matter where the auxiliary satellite is located.
+It is expected that most auxiliary satellites will exhibit lower continuity than satellites occupying slots since most auxiliary satellites will have been made auxiliary because the satellite is near the end of its useful life and is thus more prone to failures.